Ekrynox/CPU-GPU-Computing-for-NINA/README.md

 It works by injecting C# replacement functions that link to C++ code, with [Harmony](https://harmony.pardeike.net/).

+## Licensing
 This project includes modifications and translations of code from [N.I.N.A.](https://github.com/isbeorn/nina), which is licensed under the Mozilla Public License 2.0.
 Files containing adapted [N.I.N.A.](https://github.com/isbeorn/nina) code remain under the MPL-2.0.

+This project includes modifications and translations of code from [Accord.NET](http://accord-framework.net/), which is licensed under the GNU Lesser General Public License v2.1.
+Files containing adapted [Accord.NET](http://accord-framework.net/) code remain under the LGPL-2.1.